German uniforms of World War II

 Gradually the conservative German army accepted open collars as permissible summer uniforms.
 From 1943, the various, collarless shirts used in the German armies on the Eastern Front were replaced by a standard model in field-grey.

 Another development was the increasing spread of protective clothing, such as the one-piece coating, which was spent on armor and artillery members.
 Then, camouflage covers for steel helmets and gowns were issued, following the model in the Waffen-SS.
 But there was never enough to equip all soldiers in the army.

 On the Eastern Front there was an increase of special badges for elite units.
 Special metal badges were given to a number of grenadier regiments worn on the shoulder straps.
 Cuff titles were worn on the right sleeve, and at the end of the war there were small metalmarks, which were given to a number of units and worn on the headgear.

 The only new badge introduced for the entire German army were special rank insignia for uniforms without shoulder pieces (mostly camouflage suits).
-With the exception of the two ranks of the SS-Oberfuehrer and field marshals of the army, these insignia were identical to those used in the Army and Waffen-SS.
+Except for the two ranks of the SS-Oberfuehrer and field marshals of the army, these insignia were identical to those used in the Army and Waffen-SS.